-- In accordance with Article 113(7)(a) taken in conjunction with Article 113(6)(a) and (d) of the CRR, the ECB will verify whether: - (i) the counterparty is an institution, financial institution or ancillary services undertaking subject to appropriate prudential requirements; - (ii) the IPS members requesting the permission are established in the same Member State. - For the purposes of assessing compliance with the condition laid down in Article 113(7)(a) taken in conjunction with Article 113(6)(e) of the CRR, namely that there is no current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities from the counterparty to the institution: - (i) the shareholding and legal structure of the IPS members does not hamper the transferability of own funds or repayment of liabilities; - (ii) the formal decision-making process regarding the transfer of own funds between IPS members ensures prompt transfers; - (iii) the by-laws of the IPS members, any shareholders' agreement, or any other known agreements do not contain any provisions that may obstruct the transfer of own funds or repayment of liabilities by the counterparty; - (iv) there have been no previous serious management difficulties or corporate governance issues related to the IPS members that might have a negative impact on the prompt transfer of own funds or the repayment of liabilities;
+- In accordance with Article 113(7)(a) taken in conjunction with Article 113(6)(a) and (d) of the CRR, the ECB will verify whether: - the counterparty is an institution, financial institution or ancillary services undertaking subject to appropriate prudential requirements; - the IPS members requesting the permission are established in the same Member State. - For the purposes of assessing compliance with the condition laid down in Article 113(7)(a) taken in conjunction with Article 113(6)(e) of the CRR, namely that there is no current or foreseen material practical or legal impediment to the prompt transfer of own funds or repayment of liabilities from the counterparty to the institution: - (i) The specifications developed for assessing compliance with the requirements of Article 7(1) of the CRR on the waiver of a subsidiary are to be applied "mutatis mutandis". - (ii) Any indications from the past regarding flows of funds between IPS members which demonstrate the ability to promptly transfer funds or repay liabilities will be taken into account. - (iii) The crisis management intermediation role and responsibility of the IPS to provide funds to support troubled members of the IPS is considered key.